Observations of life, love and world events. Live music show of heart & soul showcased through world-class musicianship with Exceptional Singers.

 At the age of 19 after a summer in Cornwall, I worked with my brother Don helping to build his Piper Recording Studio in Luton.
 This was a great experience and my introduction to the music industry.
 The first person to record at Piper Studios was a local lad called Paul Young who went on to become a successful international artist.

-1989 I started my own company and developed my own award-winning TL Audio brand of high-quality valve studio products which have been used on many famous recordings worldwide by many top artists & Studios including Coldplay, Sting, Blur, Pavarotti & Abbey Road Studios.
+1989 I started my own company and developed my own award-winning TL Audio brand of high-quality valve studio products which have been used on many famous recordings worldwide by many top artists & Studios including Coldplay, Sting, Underworld, Youth, Blur, Pavarotti & Abbey Road Studios.
 The products are still being used to make great sound recordings in many studios around the world today.
-I later developed the Fatman Audio brand.
+I later developed the Fatman Audio Hi-Fi brand.
 A range of award-winning high-end valve based Hi-Fi products.